Negative Space in Photography| When & When Not to Use It?

 Have you seen images where the main subject occupies a small section of the frame?
-These are photographs which are composed using the Negative space technique.
-So, let us see the effect of negative space in photography.
+These are photographs that are composed using the negative space photography technique.
+How do you compose such shots?
+When to use this composition technique and when to avoid it?
+We will find the answers to all these questions through this guide.

 What is Negative Space in Photography?